CaptainASIC/Singularity-Launcher/README.md

 - Inspired by FusionLoom and AI-Garage projects
 - Built with Streamlit for a responsive and interactive UI
 - Uses Podman for secure, rootless containers
+- Integrates Open WebUI for a user-friendly interface to Ollama